 Mock no-sweat intros, mock free intros, mock sales consultations, whatever terminology you use for sales, for your intro, do practice runs with your staff, do them with your spouse, do them with anyone and everyone who’s willing to participate in the process and help you grow and learn, yeah.
 Conduct those mock intros.
 And it’ll help you, especially with the objection handling as well, right?
 Especially if you can find different people to do them with, they’ll come up with different objections that you maybe didn’t think of and help you.

 Mateo, thank you for your time today.
 It’s a pleasure as always.
 Before you go tell us where we can learn more about Gym Lead Machine.

 A hundred percent.
 You can go to GymLeadMachine.com.
 You can even send us a note, let us how we did on our above the fold section on our call to action.
 You’ll also be able to see a little, a demo video with my face there, walking you through the service and some of the things we’ve talked about today in this podcast, and check it out.
 Yeah, you can even book a call to learn more.
 Yeah.
 You can book an appointment.
 Hopefully we practice what we preach and we get you to top on the call and we can, we can talk more about you and how we can help.

 Thanks so much again for your time, Mateo, I appreciate it.

 That was Mateo Lopez on Two-Brain Radio.
 I’m your host, Mike Warkentin.
-Marketing and running a business can be tough, but Two-Brain Business has a roadmap to success.
+Marketing and running a business can be tough, but Two-Brain Business has a Growth ToolKit to success.
 You don’t have to figure out all this stuff yourself and get overwhelmed.
 To hear how a Two-Brain mentor can help you find success fast, click book a free call in the show notes to spend 60 minutes with a mentor.
 Thanks for listening to Two-Brain Radio.
 We’re back with another episode Monday, please subscribe for more episodes.